track-asia/trackasia-native/ARCHITECTURE.md

 # Build system

-The TrackAsia GL Native build system uses a variety of tools.
+The MapLibre Native build system uses a variety of tools.

 ## Make